juancarlospaco/nim-nudesbait/README.md

 - Why not just use a ZIP?.

+This is designed to be very light weight but very tempting for Scammers.

 ZIP can be Previewed as a normal folder nowadays, breaking the illusion of a Bait.

 Compressed file extraction tends to be verbose, show progress, list extracted files, show GUI, breaking the illusion of a Bait.